The Foot and Ankle Sports Institute

 - Internal fixation

-Though Dr. Randall often uses minimally invasive surgery to repair many injuries, deformities, and conditions, not everyone is a good candidate.
+Though The Foot and Ankle Sports Institute often uses minimally invasive surgery to repair many injuries, deformities, and conditions, not everyone is a good candidate.
 For example, the complexity of some fractures and dislocations may require traditional surgery.

 Does minimally invasive surgery provide health benefits?